There are several ways to report bugs (or possible bugs) you encounter in Zulip:

 Start a new topic for discussing your issue, using a brief summary of the issue as the name of the topic.

 If you aren’t sure where to post or how to name your topic, don’t worry!
 Moderators can always rename the topic, or move the thread to another stream.

 Once a possible bug is reported, members of the development community will jump in to discuss whether the report constitutes a bug, how to reproduce it, and how it can be resolved.
 The initial reporter can help by monitoring the discussion and replying to any follow-up questions.
 If the report is determined to be a reproducible bug, a GitHub issue will be filed to keep track of it (see below).

 Managing bug reports

-This section describes our bug management process.
-All community members are encouraged to help make sure things run smoothly, whether or not they originally reported the bug.
+This section describes our process for managing bugs.
+All community members are encouraged to help make sure this process runs smoothly, whether or not they originally reported the bug.